ARM-software/astc-encoder/Docs/FormatOverview.md

 sensible compressor will want to use some format-specific heuristics to drive an efficient state-space search.

-The orthogonal encoding design allows ASTC to provide complete coverage of our desirable format matrix from earlier, across a wide range of bit rates:
+The orthogonal encoding design allows ASTC to provide almost complete coverage of our desirable format matrix from earlier, across a wide range of bit rates:

 ![ASTC 2D formats and bit rates](./FormatOverviewImg/coverage-astc.svg)

+The only significant omission is the absence of a dedicated two channel encoding for HDR textures.
+We simply ran out of entries in the space we had for encoding color endpoint modes, and this one didn't make the cut.

-... ticking the requirement that almost any asset can be compressed to some degree, and that content creators can make an appropriate bit rate choice based on their quality needs rather than something enforced by a format constraint.
+The flexibility allowed by ASTC ticks the requirement that almost any asset can be compressed to some degree, at an appropriate bitrate for its quality needs.
+This is a powerful enabler for a compression format, because it puts control in the hands of content creators and not arbitrary format restrictions.

 Image quality